What Is The Best Roof Pitch For Farm Sheds?

 To help you determine the best shed size for storing hay, use this calculator.

-Choose your bale type, and a few shed dimensions and the total number of bales stored will be shown in the last field.
+Choose your bale type, and a few shed dimensions and the total number of bales stored will be calculated.

 Rainwater Harvest Calculator